boda-sh/config/README.md

 Install `nix` with the `nix-installer`: https://github.com/DeterminateSystems/nix-installer

-Look through codebase to change relevant user credentials (username, email, etc.)
+> ⚠️ Look through codebase to change relevant user detail (username, email, etc.)!

-Run `make`
+## Get Started

+Run `make` in the root directory to install all packages and setup the system.

 ## What's Included?